-The Fallible Caregiver: Why We Need Lazy Days of Gluttony
+The Fallible Caregiver Series: Why We Need Lazy Days of Gluttony

 I tend to burn the candle at both ends and often in the middle.
 My wife and I started seeing a marriage counselor a couple months back to help us navigate through some tough issues and to help us redeem intimate connections cancer has stolen from us.
 It’s been helpful.
 One issue we talk about is my tendency to push myself too hard, take on too much, and burn out.
 When I burn out, I crash into a bottle of wine–or two… or three.
 Not good.